quu-ack/notes/integrations/procedures/remove-bp-lint.md

 The `bp lint` command was implemented to validate integration definitions against best practices and ensure compliance with ZUI (Zod UI) schema requirements.
 However, some integrations had linting failures, and to save time, these rules were temporarily disabled using `/* bplint-disable */` annotations.

 Now, we want to make all integrations compliant with these enforced rules.
-The new ZUI transformer provides better schema validation and ensures integrations follow the correct structure.

 ## What is ZUI?

-ZUI (Zod UI) is Botpress's schema validation system built on top of [Zod](https://zod.dev/), a TypeScript-first schema validation library.
+ZUI (Zod UI) is Botpress's system primarily used for schema conversation and generation, built on top of [Zod](https://zod.dev/), a TypeScript-first schema validation library.
 The ZUI implementation is located at `/botpress/packages/sdk/src/zui.ts`.

 ### How ZUI Works

-1. **Schema Definition**: ZUI uses Zod schemas to define the structure of integration configurations, action inputs/outputs, channel messages, and events.
+1. **Schema Definition**: ZUI uses Zod schemas to generate conversation schemas and define the structure of integration configurations, action inputs/outputs, channel messages, and events.

 2. **Type Safety**: By using Zod schemas, ZUI provides:
    - Runtime validation of data